 The other main aspect to consider is body type and sleeping preference.
 If you like to spread out in your sleep, often move from side to side, or are a larger person, the mummy bag may feel too constricting for you. feeling a little snug throughout the bottom of your bag, from about mid-thigh down?

-What’s the difference between synthetic filling and goose down?
+Question: What’s the difference between a synthetic filling and goose down?

 They are also more compressible; that is, they fit into a smaller stuff sack and take up less space in your backpack.
 However, they also tend to be more expensive.
 If you’re looking for the best backpacking sleeping bag under $100, it’s going to be hard to find a warm enough down bag for that budget.